chihebchebbi/mkdocs-base/docs/processhollowing.md

 In this article, we are going to explore a technique called Process Hollowing.

-Before jumping in the detection part, it is essential to explore some important terminologies.
+Before jumping into the detection part, it is essential to explore some important terminologies.

 According to [MITRE](https://attack.mitre.org/techniques/T1055/012/):